StackVista/stackstate-docs/stackpacks/integrations/azure.md

 ### Deploy Azure Agent

-To enable the Azure integration and begin collecting data from Azure, you will need to deploy the StackState Azure Agent to your Azure instance.
-The StackState Azure Agent is a collection of [Azure functions](azure.md#stackstate-azure-functions) that connect to [Azure REST API endpoints](azure.md#rest-api-endpoints).
-You can deploy one or more StackState Azure Agents, each will collect data from resources related to the configured `Reader` roles in the Azure Service Principle.
+To enable the Azure integration and begin collecting data from Azure, you will need to deploy the Rancher Observability Azure Agent to your Azure instance.
+The Rancher Observability Azure Agent is a collection of [Azure functions](azure.md#stackstate-azure-functions) that connect to [Azure REST API endpoints](azure.md#rest-api-endpoints).
+You can deploy one or more Rancher Observability Azure Agents, each will collect data from resources related to the configured `Reader` roles in the Azure Service Principle.

 1. Download the manual installation zip file.
-This is included in the Azure StackPack and can be accessed at the link provided in StackState after you install the Azure StackPack.
+This is included in the Azure StackPack and can be accessed at the link provided in Rancher Observability after you install the Azure StackPack.
-2. Make sure you have created a resource group in one of your subscriptions where the StackState Azure Agent can be deployed.
+2. Make sure you have created a resource group in one of your subscriptions where the Rancher Observability Azure Agent can be deployed.
 3. Run one of the install scripts below, specifying the `Client Id` and `Client Secret` - these are the `appId` and `password` from the Service Principal you created before installing the Azure StackPack.

 {% tabs %}